SALES: 1-800-978-9765 (TTY:711)

 Internal Medicine

 An internist practices medicine solely on adults (age 18 years and older), with focus on diagnosing, treating and preventing diseases in adults.
-This is a type of Primary care physician.
+This is a type of Primary care provider.

 Interventional Cardiology